cabintech/FXCoreMP/README.md

 Note the use of `${:unique}` to make the jump target and the corresponding label unique so this macro can be used multiple times in the same source (or included) file.
-Since the substituted value is across all macros and all invocations, it is OK if two different macros use the same generated label names (e.g. another macro could define a label `sub_ok_${:unique}` and it would not create any conflict with the macro above).
+Since the substituted value is unique across all macros and all invocations, it is OK if two different macros use the same generated label names (e.g. another macro could define a label `sub_ok_${:unique}` and it would not create any conflict with the macro above).